How do appeals affect argument evaluation?

-Define 'validity' in argumentation.
+Define 'validity' in research.

 Logical alignment between reasoning and conclusion.

-What is an 'appeal' in an argument?
+What is an 'objection' in argumentation?

 Define 'limitation' in research.

-What is 'logical flow' in an argument?
+What is meant by 'logical flow' in an argument?

-What is meant by 'reasonableness' in evaluating arguments?
+What is 'field support' in evaluating arguments?

 What is the key to evaluating objections?